framedsc/Sitesource/markdown/PhotographyGuides/basics.md

 :	If your subject is a tall person and you want to have it completely in-view, usually an aspect ratio that's more higher than wide (e.g. 2:3) is preferable over an aspect ratio that's very wide (e.g. 21:9).
 On the other hand a wide vista of a landscape is better served with a wide aspect ratio than a narrow one.

+Tilt
+:   There are just a handful of situations where tilting the camera benefits the shot.
+The reason is that we don't normally tilt our heads, nor see the world like that.
+As a rule of thumb, avoid tilting with landscapes.
+Tilted portraits might work in some situations, but it tends to be somewhat disorienting.
+The cases where tilting tends to work are with action shots, because it brings some "dynamism" to the composition, but beware of not overdoing it.

 ## Tricks

-Use alt-tab for checking your shot before taking it
+### Thumbnail Check
+Looking up your shot in a smaller size (like the one you would see on social media, like Twitter) is a great way to not only see your shot like most people will, but also to check how "readable" it is.
-:	Using alt-tab in windows will usually give you a smaller view of the game window, and this smaller view on your shot will instantly reveal if you made a mistake placing your subject; i.e. if the subject is barely visible in the smaller view, chances are the subject 'drowns' in the shot and it'll be confusing what the subject really is
+You can do this by alt-tabbing in windows, since it will usually give you a smaller view of the game window, and this smaller view on your shot will instantly reveal if you made a mistake placing your subject; i.e. if the subject is barely visible in the smaller view, chances are the subject 'drowns' in the shot and it'll be confusing what the subject really is.
+You can also achieve this with shaders like [HotsamplingHelper or FreezeShot](../ReshadeGuides/shaderscatalogue.htm#hotsampling).

-Take the shot at a higher resolution
+### Take the shot at a higher resolution
-:	Even though image quality shouldn't be more important than composition, it really helps if your image is sharp and doesn't show a lot of rendering artifacts.
+Even though image quality shouldn't be more important than composition, it really helps if your image is sharp and doesn't show a lot of rendering artifacts.

+### Tourist spot
+Common term often used to refer to places or vistas in games where the player would normally see a landscape, level, architecture, object, etc. in a specific angle handpicked/constructed by artists to be seen from there.
+There is nothing inherently wrong with shots from tourist spots, but we would encourage people to make their own spin on the composition the game artist made to not only add variety to what's already been done, but to also stamp the screenshotter own creativity into it.